SeleniumHQ/www.seleniumhq.org/src/main/rst/04_selenese_commands.rst

 JavaScript and Selenese Parameters
 ----------------------------------
-JavaScript can be used with two types of Selenese parameters--**script** and non-script (usually expressions).
+JavaScript can be used with two types of Selenese parameters: script and non-script (usually expressions).
 In most cases, you'll want to access and/or manipulate a test case variable inside the JavaScript snippet used as a Selenese parameter.
 All variables created in your test case are stored in